-TechHub launched six years ago and has grown into a global community of technology entrepreneurs.
+TechHub launched seven years ago and has grown into a global community of technology entrepreneurs.
 Our community and programmes help startups at all stages get better faster.
 We have two TechHubs in London, plus TechHubs in Madrid, Riga, Bucharest, Bangalore, Swansea, Warsaw, and some very exciting announcements on the horizon about new locations.
 We work with over 750 startups around the world to help them scale.
 The TechHub network unites startups building their own tech products, enabling them to collaborate, work smarter, develop faster and increase their chances of startup success.
 In February 2016 we announced our global partnership with Google for Entrepreneurs to help our our startups go truly global.

 We’re now on the lookout for an Ecosystem Development Manager to help us grow and curate the most diverse and supportive community in the tech startup ecosystem; use your business acumen to create impactful partnerships and opportunities with various organisations and stakeholders in the London tech ecosystem; and create awareness of our community, members and their startups within the Indian startup ecosystem… and beyond it!